 Overview

-Pemphigus is a disease that causes blisters and sores on the skin or mucous membranes, such as in the mouth or on the genitals.
+Pemphigus is a group of rare skin disorders that cause blisters and sores on the skin or mucous membranes, such as in the mouth or on the genitals.
+It's most common in people middle-aged or older.

 Symptoms

-Pemphigus causes blisters on your skin and mucous membranes.
-The blisters rupture easily, leaving open sores, which may ooze and become infected.
+Pemphigus causes blisters on the skin and mucous membranes.
+The blisters break easily, leaving open sores.
+The sores may become infected and ooze.

-The signs and symptoms of two common types of pemphigus are as follows:
+The symptoms of two common types of pemphigus are as follows:

-- Pemphigus vulgaris.
-This type usually begins with blisters in your mouth and then on your skin or genital mucous membranes.
-The blisters typically are painful but don't itch.
-Blisters in your mouth or throat may make it hard to swallow and eat.
+• Pemphigus vulgaris.
+This type usually begins with blisters in the mouth and then on the skin or genital mucous membranes.
+They're often painful but don't itch.
+Blisters in the mouth or throat may make it hard to talk, drink and eat.

-- Pemphigus foliaceus.
+• Pemphigus foliaceus.
 This type causes blisters on the chest, back and shoulders.
-The blisters tend to be more itchy than painful.
+The blisters may be itchy or painful.
 Pemphigus foliaceus doesn't cause mouth blisters.

-Pemphigus is distinct from bullous pemphigoid, which is a blistering skin condition that affects older adults and may cause death.
+Pemphigus is distinct from bullous pemphigoid, which is another type of blistering skin condition that affects older adults.

 When to see a doctor